haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 of effort required to follow either.
 They're doing the same, but the first requires much less cognitive effort.

-A good rule of the thumb is to go with either horizontal functions, or vertical functions, but try to avoid mixing them as much as posssible.
+A good rule of the thumb is to go with either horizontal functions, or vertical functions, but try to avoid mixing them as much as possible.
 There are many ways of achieving this, starting by trying to keep the function heads consistent in the order of parameters.
 For example, accepting always the struct to work with as the first parameter allows us to pipe functions much easier.
 Take a look at the `upload/2` function above.
-By changing the order of the parameters with can either pipe it or not.
+By changing the order of the parameters we can either pipe it or not.

 For me, realizing this was huge.
-I remember the first modules I developed with elixir I didn't care much about the order of the parameters.
-After all, it's not something you worry about that much in C# or Java, so most of my functions tended to read horizontaly with an ocassional vertical bit.
+I remember the first modules I developed with Elixir I didn't care much about the order of the parameters.
+After all, it's not something you worry about that much in C# or Java, so most of my functions tended to read horizontally with an occasional vertical bit.
 When I started thinking about it, my thought process changed, and with it the readability of my code.

 ## Reducers, gotta love 'em

 Following up on the order of parameters, come reducers.
-At the end of the day *a reducer is simply a function which accepts some data, applies a function to it, and returns the modified version of the data*.
+At the end of the day *a reducer is simply a function that accepts some data, applies a function to it, and returns the modified version of the data*.
 Say for example the `Enum.reduce/3` function:

 ```elixir